 What in the world was going on?
 I didn’t even consider myself a Beatles fan … but I obviously needed to rethink that attitude.

 The bus had been winding it’s way through the streets of Liverpool where the Fab Four grew up and launched their stunning careers.
-And just as their neighborhood had inspired memorable lyrics, I realized that their songs were woven through my life story.
+And just as their neighborhood had inspired many of their lyrics, I realized that their songs and history were woven through my life story.

-The Beatles took America by storm when I was a budding teenager, and wide-eyed girls were swept up in the screaming, crying frenzy that was Beatlemania.
+The Beatles took America by storm when I was a budding teenager, and young women were swept up in the screaming, crying frenzy that was Beatlemania.

 I wasn’t a screamer – it was not allowed in my family.
 In a household of four girls, my mother had an ironclad rule that you were never permitted to scream unless you were in serious danger.
 My younger sister would always scream if I started to tickle her – an amazingly effective sibling self-defense measure.
 It only took me a few times to figure out that Mom would come running – fearing the worst – and then I was in big trouble.